frankelsammy/wm_photo_sync/README.md

 **Automated Photo Download and Upload Service**

-`wm_photo_sync` is a Python automation tool developed for Negotiated Waste.
-It downloads photos from WasteManagement.com for scheduled locations, organizes them by date, and uploads them to Google Drive.
-The project automatically cleans up old photo directories, is containerized with Docker for reproducible deployments, and uses Playwright to handle browser-based downloads.
-Integration with the Google Drive API ensures secure and reliable storage of the photos.
+`wm_photo_sync` is a Python automation tool that downloads photos from WasteManagement.com for scheduled locations, organizes them by date, uploads them to Google Drive, and automatically cleans up old data.

+The service is designed to run unattended and handle the full lifecycle of photo ingestion, storage, notification, and retention.

+---

+## Overview

+On each run, the service:

+* Downloads daily photos using browser automation
+* Stores photos locally in date-based directories
+* Uploads photos to Google Drive
+* Sends email notifications on success or failure
+* Deletes old local photo directories
+* Removes expired photos from Google Drive based on a retention policy

+A lightweight render/preview mode is also supported.

 ---